 — Irene Lavell, senior executive assistant at Merritt Woodwork

 Restrictions: Our business travel management solution allows travel managers to block travel to specific destinations or on certain carriers easily.
 Many of our customers said they're focusing on this and have been referring to the official country and region-specific travel information to keep restrictions in place where necessary.

 Approvals: Several customers have added new approvals to support safe travel.
 For example, setting more stringent approvals for travel to high-risk destinations.
 In normal circumstances, approval processes aren’t ideal, but in the current climate they can help mitigate and manage travel risk.

-- How do you plan to support travellers before and after business travel?
+- How do you plan to support travelers before and after business travel?

 Following guidelines: Every corporate travel manager we spoke to said they would be following CDC guidelines and keeping up with current travel warnings and country, state, and region-specific travel bans, restrictions, and requirements.

-Creating traveller packs, including PPE: One of our customers said they were discussing how to send out traveller packs that would include personal protective equipment (PPE), such as a mask, gloves, sanitiser, and wipes.
+Creating traveler packs, including PPE: One of our customers said they were discussing how to send out traveler packs that would include personal protective equipment (PPE), such as a mask, gloves, sanitizer, and wipes.
 This pack will consist of a tip sheet on how to approach new cleanliness requirements from airlines, car rentals, rail companies, and hotels.

 Self-quarantine: Most companies are working through self-quarantine specifics and closely following the list of travel bans and requirements per destination.
 Understanding the quarantine requirements of each destination will also help inform decisions about essential travel.

 - What tools or support would help as you're working through these updates and changes?